Sergei Shirokov: Playing career

 In the off-season Shirokov signed a three-year deal with CSKA Moscow.
 Then on 9 July 2011, Vancouver traded his rights to the Florida Panthers for the rights to forward Mike Duco.
 In his first year upon returning to CSKA Moscow, he finished eighth in KHL point scoring and was named to the 2012 KHL All-Star Game.
 The following season, Shirokov participated in the 2013 KHL All-Star Game.
 On 5 November 2013, CSKA Moscow traded Shirokov to Avangard Omsk along with Maxim Goncharov in exchange for Alexander Frolov and Stanislav Egorsheva.
 On 19 December 2015 in exchange for Anton Burdasov and Peter Khokhryakov, he has joined SKA Saint Petersburg.

-After spending the most part of three seasons in SKA Saint Petersburg, Shirokov returned to Avangard as a free agent, securing a two-year deal on May 30, 2018.
+After spending most of three seasons in SKA Saint Petersburg, Shirokov returned to Avangard as a free agent, securing a two-year deal on May 30, 2018.
 During the 2019-20 season, Shirokov was signed to a two-year contract extension on 27 December 2019.

-Before his extension kicked in, Shirokov was dealt by Avangard Omsk prior to the 2020–21 season to Spartak Moscow in exchange for Alexander Khokhlachev on 3 May 2020.
+Before his extension kicked in, Shirokov was dealt by Avangard Omsk before the 2020–21 season to Spartak Moscow in exchange for Alexander Khokhlachev on 3 May 2020.
 Shirokov enjoyed a productive two-year tenure with Spartak, serving a team captain in the 2021–22 season, in posting 10 goals and 29 points through 45 regular season games.

 On 11 May 2022, having left Spartak as a free agent, Shirokov agreed to a two-year contract to continue in the KHL with Avtomobilist Yekaterinburg.

+At the conclusion of his two year tenure with Avtomobilist, Shirokov extended his career in the KHL by signing as a free agent to a one-year contract with Sibir Novosibirsk on 21 June 2024.